Living in Bangkok: A Guide (For Digital Nomads)

 I used AIS whilst living in Bangkok for phone and Wi-Fi, I now use True for both.
 I didn’t change because I was unhappy with the service of AIS, I just moved and my new area only had True set up for Wi-Fi in my new apartment.

 I have zero complaints about both companies regarding connection (my only grievance is they spam the living shit out of your phone when you’re with them) and I’ve never used Dtac.

 One of the biggest draws that bring holidaymakers and expats to settle in Bangkok and Thailand as a whole is its food.
 Thai food has a deserving reputation for being some of the most flavoursome, fresh and exciting in the world.
 Although Thai dishes can be regional, living in Bangkok, the capital, means you have a wide plethora of Thai cuisine concentrated in one city.

-The range of places to eat are vast in the Thai capital; from cheap market stalls to Michelin starred restaurants there’s so much choice and something to suit every budget.
-Thai food makes the most of the seasonal and fresh fruit and veg available and keeps ahead with the current trends, so you definitely won’t struggle eating as a vegan or vegetarian here.
+The range of places to eat is vast in the Thai capital; from cheap market stalls to Michelin starred restaurants there’s so much choice and something to suit every budget.
+Thai food makes the most of the seasonal and fresh fruit and veg available and keeps ahead with the current trends, so you definitely won’t struggle to eat as a vegan or vegetarian here.

-Try Tao Hoo Song Kreung, a dish where tofu is the star ingredient, or Pad Phuk Tong – stir fried pumpkin with a garlic, chilli dressing.
+Try Tao Hoo Song Kreung, a dish where tofu is the star ingredient or Pad Phuk Tong – stir-fried pumpkin with garlic, chilli dressing.

 Those with a sweet tooth can look forward to two things: Mango sticky rice, a tasty Thai dessert and mangosteen – the most delicious fruit I’ve ever had after 10 years on the road.